Characters and Their Stories

 When playing Dagmar, the game's clock will slow down noticably (see here at "Interface and Basics").
 Her objective (if you even want to call it that) is to promote her show on the Midway.
 She does not feature her own ending, as her ending is included in one of the IRS Man's endings.

-Being the most unliked character by everyone else in the game (and according to the manual, having been mobbed at school a lot), Otto is the operator of the Racing Rat game.
+Being the most disliked character by everyone else in the game (and according to the manual, having been bullied at school a lot), Otto is the operator of the Racing Rat game.
 He stutters noticably and has been blackmailing Dixie to get his Rat Racing booth upgraded.

 He dies in every playthrough, no matter which choices the player makes, and therefore does not have his own ending.